-If you are a returning student and/or a Davidson Young Scholar who already has a FA application on file, please contact our Financial Assistance Coordinator at FAC@DavidsonGifted.org.
+If you are a Davidson Young Scholar who already has a current, approved FA application on file, please contact our Financial Assistance Coordinator at FAC@DavidsonGifted.org.

 Additional assistance may be obtainable through these national and state scholarships.
 Gifted associations or local business may also provide financial support or sponsorships to community members.
 Contact information for specific state gifted associations can be found here.

 Disclaimer: The following information is subject to change.
 Please check directly with the organization to learn their current policies and offerings.

 Started in 1999, the Davidson Institute for Talent Development is a 501(c)3 private operating foundation.
 Our mission is to recognize, nurture and support profoundly intelligent young people ages 18 and under, and to provide opportunities for them to develop their talents to make a positive difference.

 Profoundly gifted students are those who score in the 99.9th percentile on IQ and achievement tests.
 Read more about this population in this article.